 It hurts to find out, as an adult, that you were adopted.

-I was stunned.
-I felt betrayed by my parents who never so much as hinted at the possibility that I was not their biological daughter.
+I felt stunned and betrayed by my parents.
+They never so much as hinted at the possibility that I was not their biological daughter.

-They fooled me and now I felt foolish.
+They fooled me and now I felt like an idiot for not having figured it out.
 Here I was, married, a mother, 38 years old and finding out for the first time that I had been adopted.
-Mom and Dad were both in their 50s when I was born and baby Melissa arrived 14 months later so I should have figured it out on my own.
-I was no detective, despite having devoured Nancy Drew and Trixie Belden mysteries as a girl growing up the 1960s and ‘70s.
+It must have been obvious to everyone else.
+Mom and Dad were both in their 50s when Melissa and I were born.
+Women in their 50s don’t have babies.
+I should have put two and two together but I didn’t.

 From my own adoption experience and as someone who hangs out with adoptees on Facebook, I know many of us have grievances with our adoptions.